 Let’s recap.
 For the best juicy, tender baked chicken breasts remember these three things:

 Do those three things and you can say goodbye to dry, flavorless chicken and hello to healthy, juicy chicken breasts that you will love!

-See how we make ultra tender lemon chicken in our slow cooker with a lemony chicken gravy.
-See the Ultimate Slow Cooker Lemon Chicken Thighs Recipe.
+- Ultimate Slow Cooker Lemon Chicken Thighs — See how we make ultra tender lemon chicken in our slow cooker with a lemony chicken gravy.

 For the best, juicy, and tender chicken breasts remember these three things: marinate first, bake loosely covered, and use a meat thermometer.
 We marinate the chicken breasts in a magical mixture of fresh lemon, garlic, Dijon mustard, and parsley before baking in the oven.
 If you’re short on time, marinate as close to an hour as you can.
 If you’re flexible, go for a whole two hours.
 And since we want to keep things safe, it’s best to marinate the chicken in the refrigerator (no matter how long you do it for).
 We highly recommend using an internal thermometer when cooking meats.

 2 tablespoons extra-virgin olive oil

 1/2 teaspoon sea salt

 1/4 teaspoon red pepper flakes, or more to taste